Skip to main content

 Cost

-Includes Latter-day Saint undergraduate tuition (4–6 credit hours) and international health insurance.
+Includes Latter-day Saint, undergraduate tuition for 3–6 credit hours (increased cost for graduate and non–Latter-day Saint students), and international health insurance.

 Does not include airfare, public transportation, meals (variable), housing, personal expenses (variable), or visa.